boostorg/boost-ci/README.md

 1. Copy the `.travis.yml` file from this repository into the top level of your repository.
 1. Copy the `.github/workflows/ci.yml` file from this repository into the the same folder in your repository.
     * Note that those include CMake tests, so see the [CMake docs](CMake.md#ci-tests) for details and requirements.
-1. Copy the `.drone.star` file and `.drone` directory from this repository to the top level of your repository.
+1. Copy the `.drone.star` file and optionally the `.drone` directory from this repository to the top level of your repository.
 1. Copy the `.codecov.yml` file from this repository to the top level of your repository and edit if required.
 Note that **only** the file in the default branch (usually `master`) is considered!
 1. Copy the `LICENSE` file from this repository to the top level of your repository.
 This adds the `BSL-1.0` designation to your repository on github.
 1. [optional] Copy the `README.template.md` file from this repository to the top level `README.md` of your repository.
 If you already have a README.md then you can take what you need from the template version to improve it, if desired.
 Otherwise, you will need to customize README.md for your repository.
 One useful step is to fixup the repository name using the command `sed -i 's/template/<myrepositoryname>/g' README.md`, and then update the first line description.